PriestTheBeast/RLRunner/README.md

 BaseEnv also extends the gym.Env class, so any gym.Env should be compatible with the runner and any Env you make that extends the BaseEnv is also a gym.Env.
 The SimpleEnv is a simple "2 room navigation problem" implementation with some potential for extension.

-The Runner do_it() method also creates a new thread, which will simulate the run, and returns the thread.
-In case you want to have multiple runners doing simulations at the same time.
+The Runner do_it() method also creates and returns a new thread, in which it will simulate the run.
+This is helpful in case you want to have multiple runners doing simulations/running at the same time.

 ## More info